 Assessment takes place half termly in two forms, either a traditional test or an APP style teacher assessment.
 This uses a new progression objectives scale, based on age related targets.
 We aim to complete one of each style of assessment each school term.

 Formative marking takes place bi-weekly to closely monitor progress being made by pupils.

 Brief outline of course:

 Across year 10 and 11 the three core subjects, Biology, Physics and Chemistry are all covered.
-They are split up in to bitesize chunks for pupils to complete, to give a range of topics throughout the two year course.
+The content is split up in to bitesize chunks, to give a range of topics throughout the two year course.
 The topics are varied and they offer an opportunity to complete practical work across the subject areas.

 Students will work towards completing coursework for each topic, with final coursework being submitted in the summer term of year 11.